Skip to main content

 I have a paid, professional side to my photography work (mainly family portraits, headshots, and some events).
 The photography I make and post here is my “for fun” work … stuff that nourishes my enjoyment of photography.
 That’s why I work almost exclusively “for trade” for this type of work.

-Unless we already know each other fairly well, I usually bring at least one assistant with me, and that person is usually my wife.
+Unless we already know each other fairly well, I usually bring at least one assistant with me, and that person is often my wife.
 I also invite you to bring others to the shoot, particularly if we’re doing anything involving implied or partial nudity, rope bondage, or other kink/fetish work … though I may ask them to assist if needed!

 I recommend reaching out to anyone who has worked with me in the past for references.
 I credit all of my models or other assistants (based on their preference), so it should be easy to find most of them.